cbarraco/homeassistant-streamdeck/README.md

 - Have the state of the switch update the action title asynchronously with the HA WebSocket API :heavy_check_mark:

 ### Release 2 :construction:
-- Create action that can toggle a light with specific color
+- Create action that can toggle a light with specific color :construction:
-- Create action that can call a service :construction:
+- Create action that can call a service :heavy_check_mark:
 - Create suggestions based on entities in the system :heavy_check_mark:

 ### Release 3